ogbs/dse-grakn/Multi-instance tutorial.md

 ### Update ulimits
-You first need to update the ulimits so that your vargrant user (or whatever OS cassandra username you'll use) can start DSE.
+You first need to update the ulimits so that your vagrant user (or whatever OS cassandra username you'll use) can start DSE.
 There is a separate conf file to set ulimits for the cassandra user
 ```
 sudo vi /etc/security/limits.d/cassandra.conf